collovlabs/d-edit/README.md

 ## 💻 Run

 ### 1. Segmentation
-Put the image (of any resulition) to be edited  into the folder with customized name, and rename the image as "img.png" or "img.jpg".
+Put the image (of any resolution) to be edited  into the folder with a specified name, and rename the image as "img.png" or "img.jpg".
 Then run the segmentation model
 ```
 sh ./scripts/run_segment.sh